Learn how to cut a papaya, how to choose a ripe one, and ways to eat and store it so you can get the most out of this delicious tropical fruit!

 How to Choose a Ripe Papaya

-As papayas ripen, they slowly turn from green to yellow.
-When the fruit is fully yellow and just a little soft to the touch, you know it’s ready to eat!
+As papayas ripen, they slowly turn from green to yellow or bright orange.
+When a papaya is ripe, it will be yellow and just a little soft to the touch.
+In addition, it will have black seeds when you slice into it.
+That’s when you know it’s ready to eat!

 You’ll know you’ve waited too long if your papaya begins to feel mushy, the skin becomes discolored, and the flesh (or part you eat) is bland and mealy.